Skip to main content

 The food city of Stavanger

 Sabi Omakase has since retained its star.
 The restaurants K2 and Hermetikken also have one star each.
-Stavanger now has a total of five stars.
-Restaurants Tango, Bellies, Söl, and Bravo also have mentions from MICHELIN (the plate/service level comfortable).
+Stavanger now has a total of six stars.
+Restaurants Tango, Bellies, Söl, and Bravo also have mentions from MICHELIN (the plate/service level is comfortable).
 Book well in advance if you want to challenge your taste buds at these restaurants.
 Fortunately, there is also a rich selection of first-class restaurants throughout the region.

 RE-NAA